yateesh-chandra-duggirala/Python-Postgres-Connection/SQL-Alchemy/README.md

 - update() construct is used to update the values from the table.
 - The statement that has to be written in set phrase will be written in values() phrase
 - And the condition that we write in the where clause will be written as usual.

+## Data Manipulation with ORM :
+- Let us build out the life cycle of the session and how it interacts with these constructs

+### Inserting Rows using ORM Unit of Work Pattern :
+- When using ORM, Session object is responsible for constructing Insert Statements and emit them as INSERT Statements within the ongoing transactions.
+- The way we instruct the session to do so is by adding object entries to it; The session then makes sure these new entries will be emitted to Database when they are needed.
+This is called as flush.
+- The overall process used by the Session to persist objects known as unit of work pattern.

+### Instance of Classes represent rows :
+- At the class level, The User and Address are served as a place to define what the corresponding database tables should look like.
+- These classes also serve as extensible data objects each representing a Potential Database row to be inserted.
+- We can create the objects for the class with the mapped columns as keyword arguments in the construct.
+- We need not manually create as the Class includes an automatically generated __init__() constructor that was provided by the ORM mapping so that we could create each object using the column name as keys in the constructor.
+- Once an object is created from a class, It is said to be in transient state until and unless it is associated with any database state and are yet to be associated with a session object that can generate INSERT Statements for them.
+-  Create a Session and add the objects using add() method.
+- When we have Pending objects, we can see this state by looking at a collection on the Session called Session.new
+- The Session makes use of a pattern known as unit of work.
+This generally means it accumulates changes one at a time, but does not actually communicate them to database till needed.
+This allows it to make better decisions about how SQL DML should be emitted in the transaction based on the given set of pending changes.
+- When it does emit SQL to the database to push out the current set of changes, the process is known as flush.
+- We can commit() or rollback() over the session.
+- We can get objects by primary key from the identity map
+- Identity map is an in-memory store that links all objects currently loaded in memory to their primary key identity.
+- We can observe this by retrieving one of the above objects using the session.get() method, which will return an entry from the identity map if locally present, otherwise emitting a select.
+- Updating ORM objects. we can do in two ways.
+- The primary way is that it is emitted automatically as part of the unit of work process used by the session, where an Update statement is emitted in a per primary key basis corresponding to individual objects that have changes on them.
+- Supposing we loaded the User object for the username into a transaction.
+- it is a good thing to close the session after the work done.